lizelive/The_French_Revolution_A_History/02_the_constitution/05_parliament_first/12_procession_of_the_black_breeches.md

-# Procession of the Black Breeches.
+# Procession of the Black Breeches

 But is there a thinking man in France who, in these circumstances, can persuade himself that the Constitution will march?
 Brunswick is stirring; *he*, in few days now, will march.
 Shall France sit still, wrapped in dead cerements and grave-clothes, its right hand glued to its left, till the Brunswick Saint-Bartholomew arrive; till France be as Poland, and its Rights of Man become a Prussian Gibbet?